Learn what will happen during the tribulation period from beginning to end

 sound like he wants to stay with you.
 Is he someone that you can pray with?

 then you can love him again.
-But you have to be willing to let the Lord work
+However, you have to be willing to let the Lord work

 through you and clean you up so the Holy Spirit can direct you back to the time